core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 For Websockets, the base value for the Server-Name Option is given by the HTTP Host header field.

+The active value of the Server-Name Option is replaced each time the option is sent with a modified value.
+Its starting value is its base value (if available).

 ### Max-Message-Size Capability Option {#max-message-size}

 The sender can use the elective Max-Message-Size Option to indicate the maximum message size